“Healthcare’s Digital Revolution: (Finally) a Time for Optimism” Webinar Presented by HRA

 You’ve Been “Rushakoffed”

 As we all know, doing a medical consult can take a lot of time.
 Dr. Wachter works with a diabetologist—Dr. Robert Rushakoff—at UCSF who would often spend an hour doing a single endocrine consult.
 Dr. Rushakoff and UCSF decided to change the game.
 They leveraged their EHR to scan for patients who fit criteria for blood glucose levels and diabetes issues.
 Then, they worked with programmers to create a dashboard masterminded by Dr. Rushakoff to show him exactly what he needs to see to assess the risk levels for those particular patients.
 Each morning at 6 a.m., Dr. Rushakoff spends the same hour he might take to do a single consult and uses the EHR-enabled dashboard to perform endocrine consults for all UCSF patients who fit the risk criteria.
 If he notices a problem, he places a recommendation directly in their chart, notifying their primary UCSF physician.
 The staff affectionately calls it getting “Rushakoffed.”
 Not only does this use Dr. Rushakoff’s time more wisely, but it led to a 39% reduction in hyperglycemia in patients and a 36% reduction in hypoglycemia.
-Here’s a link to the original article published in the Annals of Internal Medicine, May 2, 2017 (link).
+The original article was published in the Annals of Internal Medicine, May 2, 2017.

 The Future of Digital Health